Net-burst/SDET-interview/Readme.md

 that person fits team mentally.

 ## Approach
-- prefer open questions: ie. questions without one correct answer
+- prefer open questions: ie. questions without one correct answer.
 - when asking binary questions, mix yes and no questions.
-Don't coerce everything into yes or no
+Don't coerce everything into yes or no.

 ## Structure
 - greeting and small-talk